Flone-dnb/silent-server-rs/README.md

 # Silent
-Silent Server is a cross-platform command-line tool for hosting Silent Text Server.<br>
+Silent Server is a cross-platform command-line tool for hosting Silent Server.<br>
 Must be used with the [Silent Client](https://github.com/Flone-dnb/silent-rs) application.
 # How to use
 If you are under NAT, you need to forward the UDP and TCP port 51337 (can be changed in the config).<br>